Skip to content

 levator scapulae pain

-So now that you know how to treat/relieve levator scapulae pain with these 8 stretches–it’s time to massage the muscle.
+So before you use these 8 stretches–you'll want to massage the muscle.

 As you know, to find your levator scapulae: